Here's all the information you need about the Galaxy Note 7 fires and recall — the events that led to the phone being discontinued.

 Taking our customer's safety as our highest priority, we have decided to halt sales and production of the Galaxy Note 7.

-Samsung will now be looking to its next flagship, the Galaxy S8, to rebuild consumer trust.
+It's hard to think of any situation in which Samsung would want to keep using the "Note" name in future products, but there have yet to be any rumors either way.
+Samsung will surely now be looking to its next flagship, the Galaxy S8, to rebuild consumer trust.